juhopiikki/spiral-drawer/README.md

-# Spiral drawer
+# Trochoid drawer

-Web application that draws beautiful spirals.
+Web application that draws trochoids.
+Both Hypotrochoid and Epitrochoid.

+Using p5.js

-Inspired by kids toys.
+Inspired by kids "spiral" drawing toys.